 - Don’t apply too much makeup.
 Being too loud with your make-up may distract the interviewer instead of pleasing them.

 - Avoid wearing jeans to the interview.
-Wearing jeans comes off as too casual and not particularly.
+Wearing jeans comes off as too casual and not particularly interviewee-like.
 Keep clothes ready beforehand; make sure you don’t have to resort to last-minute measures.

 - Keep your hair neat and tidy, combed and parted.
-Avoid doing hairstyles which are time-consuming.
+Avoid doing hairstyles that are time-consuming.
 Wear a good cologne or perfume.
 Don’t put heavy scents.
 Keep it mild and to a minimum.

 Follow this guide and see the magic your personality performs in front of the interviewer!